of Medical Anthropology

-I am a member of the Anthropology, Politics and Policy Group in the Department of Global Health and Development.
+I am a member of the the Department of Global Health and Development.
 My research builds on a multi-disciplinary training in Human Sciences and a DPhil (which combined methods and approaches current in social and biological anthropology) from Oxford University.
 Research questions have typically emerged from extensive periods of ethnographic fieldwork, and engage with global health policies and practice.
 Topics investigated include mental health and healing in war zones, health-related quality of life in Kenya, female circumcision in northern Sudan, HIV/AIDS and sexual networks in the UK, and biosocial approaches to the control of neglected tropical diseases in Sudan, Uganda and Tanzania.
 In October 2014, I established the Ebola Response Anthropology Platform with colleagues from the Institute of Development Studies and the Universities of Sussex, Exeter and Njala, Sierra Leone.

 Melissa Parker teaches on the modules 'Principles in Social Research' and 'Medical Anthropology and Public Health'.
 She is a tutor on the MSc 'Public Health for Development' and has PhD students working on Biosocial Anthropology, Neglected Tropical Diseases and the impact of Ebola on health systems in West Africa.

 I have wide-ranging research interests in the anthropology of global health policies and practice.
 Current research involves contributing to the following multi-disciplinary, collaborative projects:

 Pandemic preparedness: local and global concepts and practices in tackling disease threats in Africa

 RECAP – Research capacity building and knowledge generation to support preparedness and response to humanitarian crises and epidemics.

 Centre for Public Authority and International Development